FAForever/downlords-faf-client/readme.md

 <img src="https://slack-files2.s3-us-west-2.amazonaws.com/avatars/2017-12-13/286651735269_a5ab3167acef52b0111e_512.png" width="48">Thanks to [bugsnag](https://www.bugsnag.com) for their [open source license](https://www.bugsnag.com/open-source/).
 We use bugsnag for our error reporting.

-# See how to use Intellij Community Edition
+# See how to use IntelliJ Community Edition

-We have a youtube video on it [here](https://youtu.be/8EwK16kk0BE).
-In case you are a student or have other ways to aquire it choose Intelij Ulimate over the Community Edition.
+We have a YouTube video on it [here](https://youtu.be/8EwK16kk0BE).
+In case you are a student or have other ways to acquire it, choose IntelliJ Ultimate over the Community Edition.

 # Interested in contributing?